Post Launch Depression

 Apple updates the App Store every Thursday.

 I was hoping it would be featured.
-Apple had requested promotional artwork after all, but then that’s no guarantee.
+Apple had requested promotional artwork, but then that’s no guarantee.
 I guess it won’t happen, I’m never that lucky.
 I kept telling myself not to get my hopes up, not to get too excited.
-Because honestly, if it’s not featured, I’m going to feel miserable.
+If it’s not featured, I’m going to feel miserable.
 Deflated.
 I shouldn't really, I should just be happy we actually managed to get it shipped.

 Thinking about it rationally, why would Apple pick our app out of the thousands that are submitted every week?
 No, it was silly to get my hopes up.
 But then you do, you can’t help it.
 Fingers crossed.